ericdaat/ericdaat.github.io/content/python-tips.md

 logging.debug("this is debug") # won't be displayed because DEBUG < INFO
 ```

-## Generators
+### Generators

-A generator produces a sequence of results and not the full array.
-Hence, we never load a full array in memory.
+A generator produces a sequence of results and avoid loading an iterable object all at once.
+For instance we never load a full array in memory, instead we load and process its element one by one by calling the `next()` method.

 ``` python
 def yrange(n):